xgankoa/notes/README.md

 > What can I get for you?

-- I'd like a number 1.
+- I'd like to have a number 1.

+> What would you like to drink?

+- Coke.

 > Can I get you anything else?